Thomas Putnam was the father of afflicted girl Ann Putnam, Jr, and many historians consider him to be a major influence in the Salem Witch Trials.

 George Jacobs, Sr – found guilty and executed

 George Jacobs, Jr – evaded arrest

 Rebecca Jacobs – found not guilty

-Alice Parker – executed
+Alice Parker – found guilty and executed

 Sarah Proctor – never indicted

 Elizabeth Proctor – found guilty and pardoned